zecure/shadowd.zecure.org/content/overview/introduction.md

 *Shadow Daemon* is a collection of tools to *detect*, *record*, and *prevent* *attacks* on *web applications*.
 Technically speaking, Shadow Daemon is a *web application firewall* that intercepts requests and filters out malicious parameters.
-It is a modular system that separates web application, analysis, and interface to increase security, flexibility and expandability.
+It is a modular system that separates web application, analysis, and interface to increase security, flexibility, and expandability.

 Shadow Daemon is <a target="_blank" href="https://www.gnu.org/philosophy/free-sw.html">free software</a>.
 It is released under the license [GPLv2]({{< ref "about/license.md" >}}), so it is open source and the code can be examined, modified, and distributed by everyone.